 | Research Question | Interesting research question that could be the basis of a publication. | Clear, well-motivated research question. | Research question is fuzzy or not motivated. | Research question is not well defined. | No clear research question. |

-| Data Collection | Data collection is extraordinarily complex. | Data collection meets the complexity requirement. | Data collection was simplistic but challenging in some way. | Superficial data collection (e.g., downloaded data set from Kaggle) | No data collection. |
+| Data Collection | Data collection is extraordinarily complex. | Data collection meets the complexity requirement. | Data collection was simplistic but challenging in some way. | Superficial data collection (e.g., downloaded a CSV from Kaggle) | No data collection. |

 | Data Visualization | Unusually appealing and/or insightful visualizations. | Data visualizations were clean, labeled, and insightful. | Visualizations were technically correct, but not insightful. | Poor data visualizations that were incorrect (e.g., bar plot for a quantitative variable) | No visualizations were provided. |

-| Data Analysis | Correctly applied a broad range of techniques from this class and perhaps a few beyond this class, in technically challenging situations. | Correctly applied a broad range of techniques from this class. | Applied techniques incorrectly, or applied only a limited set of techniques. | Data analysis was done, but the approach was fundamentally flawed. | No data analysis. |
+| Data Analysis | Correctly applied a broad range of techniques from this class and perhaps some beyond this class, in technically challenging situations. | Correctly applied a broad range of techniques from this class. | Applied techniques incorrectly, or applied only a limited set of techniques. | Data analysis was done, but the approach was fundamentally flawed. | No data analysis. |

-| Storytelling | Weaved visualizations and analysis into a compelling story. | Visualizations and analyses told a coherent story. | Visualizations and analyses seemed scattered, with the main thread unclear. | Visualizations and analyses were not tied to a main thread. | No attempt to tell a story. |
+| Storytelling | Weaved visualizations and analysis into a compelling story. | Visualizations and analyses told a logical story. | Visualizations and analyses seemed scattered, with the main thread unclear. | Visualizations and analyses were not tied to a main thread. | No attempt to tell a story. |

-| Real-World Application | Project generates insights with immediate real-world impact. | Project generates insights that clearly have the potential to be useful. | With some tweaking, project could have generated useful insights. | The insights generated are not clearly useful. | No insights were generated from this project. |
+| Real-World Application | Project generates insights with tangible real-world impact. | Project generates insights that clearly have the potential to be useful. | With some tweaking, project could have generated useful insights. | The insights generated are not clearly useful. | No insights were generated from this project. |

-| Poster | Poster goes above and beyond. | Poster is clean, with a good balance of text and visuals. | Poster content is satisfactory, but a bit lacking in professionalism (e.g., too much text, blurry images). | Poster layout is sloppy. | No poster was made. |
+| Poster | Poster goes above and beyond in integrating design with content. | Poster communicates the content clearly, with a good balance of text and visuals. | Poster content is satisfactory, but a bit lacking in professionalism (e.g., too much text, blurry images). | Poster layout is sloppy. | No poster was made. |

 The best data set is one that you are passionate about.
 I recommend that you start by finding a question you want to answer and then finding data to answer that question, rather than starting with a data set.
 That said, here are some helpful websites with large collections of data.